-There’s no denying that stay at home orders have turned almost all of our lives completely upside-down over the past few months.
+There’s no denying that stay-home life has turned all of our lives completely upside-down over the past year.
 But one of the unexpected silver linings has been discovering (or rediscovering) the daily routines that keep us feeling mentally and physically healthy.
 The habit that I’ve found to be most beneficial during this time?
 Journaling.

 I’ve always been aware of the benefits of journaling and have dabbled with keeping one on-and-off over the past decade.
-But the past six weeks have shown me just how much of a difference it makes to set aside daily time with my journal.
+But the past months have shown me just how much of a difference it makes to set aside daily time with my journal.

-Establishing a ritual of sitting down and letting my thoughts flow onto the paper has helped me work through the rollercoaster of panic, boredom, and anxiety that coronavirus has strapped me into.
-It has also helped me harness flashes of inspiration on the good days – giving me something I can look back on when I need a boost or am starting to feel like quarantine has put my entire life on hold.
+Establishing a ritual of sitting down and letting my thoughts flow onto the paper has helped me work through the rollercoaster of panic, boredom, and anxiety that events of the past year have brought my way.
+It’s also helped me harness flashes of inspiration on the good days – giving me something I can look back on when I need a boost or am starting to feel like quarantine has put my entire life on hold.
 I’m more of a believer than ever that everyone can benefit from a journaling routine.
-Read on to discover why it can be such a powerful change agent for your headspace – and how to get started.
+Read on to discover why it can create such powerful change for your headspace – and how to get started.

-It Forces Us To Face our Feelings Head On
+Journaling Forces Us to Face Our Feelings Head On

 I’m the first to admit that I’m not always the best at acknowledging my feelings and actually working through them.
 Often, I need to talk (for hours) to work through surface-level irritation to get to the root of what I’m actually feeling – and where those feelings are coming from.
 This is what I try to prioritize in my journaling practice.
 It gives me a safe space to get to the root of what I’m feeling and why, and allows me to do it at my own pace.
 Lately, I’ve found Amber Rae’s method of inviting your feelings to take a seat at the table by acknowledging them and writing from their perspective really helpful to ease into doing this.
 (You can learn more about this technique in her excellent book Choose Wonder Over Worry, and by checking out her Instagram, which is filled with great prompts to get the journaling juices flowing.)